Arno Schuitemaker

 Press

-"Best performance of the season." - Lisa Reinheimer, Theatermaker
+"Best performance of the season." - Theatermaker

 “The cycle as a frame for the radically implemented flow of continuous movement is a central theme.
 The performance ends like it begins: one dancer in the dusk, his movement small and intimate. (…) Also the lighting brilliantly fulfills the cyclical nature.” - Alexander Hiskemuller, Trouw